educreations/django-ponydebugger/README.rst

 ===================

 `PonyDebugger`_ is a remote debugging toolset that uses Chrome Developer Tools.
-It consists of 2 parts: a server (ponyd) and an iOS client library so you can debug your iOS apps.
+It consists of 2 parts: a server (`ponyd`_) and an iOS client library so you can debug your iOS apps.

 This project adds a Python client for debugging `Django`_ web apps.

+django-ponydebugger is licensed under the `MIT License`_.

 Features
 --------